Maihaoren/Preject_Genshin/README.md

 There is a function draw(pic) in genshin2_2.py, where pic is an array() in numpy, which will return a string (the result of image conversion) according to the array, and you can directly use print() to print it.
 For detailed usage demonstration, please refer to genshin2_2_example.py

+### Generate images using genshin2_2_example:
+Put the target image into the pictures folder, run genshin2_2_example.py, enter the picture name (such as genshin.png, pic4.jpg), and wait for the output result

 ## 效果演示：